TheInstituteOfCode/Tiff-test/_posts/2017-11-10-the-time-i-----worked-as-an-air-hostess-for-emirates.md

 **Life in the sandpit**

 Dubai is a city unlike any other.
 Built in a seemingly unliveable environment, this city aims to impress.
 But once you see past the facade you see it is a soulless and pretentious city that has little to offer a nature loving free spirit like myself.
-Sure the Malls are massive and fancy, the desert safari is a fun experience, the hotels are flashy and the 'beaches' are...well the beaches are shit as they are hot and salty and man made...but after a week of doing the touristy things, the reality of living in Dubai sets in.
+Sure the Malls are massive and fancy, the desert safari is a fun experience, the hotels are flashy and the 'beaches' are…well the beaches are shit as they are hot and salty and man made…but after a week of doing the touristy things, the reality of living in Dubai sets in.

 ![](/uploads/versions/emirates8---x----702-515x---.jpg)